 If rights or assets (e.g., shares or cash held in a bank or brokerage account) with a value in excess of €50,000 per type of right or asset (e.g., shares, cash, etc.) as of December 31 each year are held outside of Spain, certain information regarding such rights and assets must be reported on tax form 720.
-After such rights and/or assets are initially reported, the reporting obligation will only apply for subsequent years if the value of any previously-reported rights or assets increases by more than €20,000.
+After such rights and/or assets are initially reported, the reporting obligation will only apply for subsequent years if the value of any previously-reported rights or assets increases by more than €20,000, or if the previously reported rights are sold or relinquished..